 We can also seek recovery for your lost income if you had to take time off work due to your loved one’s passing.

-Your Loved One’s Pain and Suffering
+Pain and Suffering

 - The severity of their condition

-- How long did they survive before their passing
+- How long they survived before passing

 - Their age